 The following medications may interact with Acyclovir:

-Acyclovir can be used both as a topical cream or as an oral medication, which is only available on prescription.
+Acyclovir can be used both as a topical cream or as an oral medication, which is only available in prescription form.
 Acyclovir cream is usually sufficient treatment for cold sores, but should not be used inside the vagina, anus, mouth or eyes.
 For more serious outbreaks of herpes infection, such as genital herpes, or for preventing chronic outbreaks, your doctor may prescribe Acyclovir tablets for a period of time.

 Alongside Acyclovir cream, the following measures may help to reduce pain or irritation caused by genital herpes:

-If you think you might have genital herpes, you should get tested as soon as possible.
+If you think you might have genital herpes, you should get confirmation testing as soon as possible.

 Resistance rates to Acyclovir in otherwise healthy individuals is relatively rare, at just 0.1 - 0.6%.
 Among individuals with a compromised immune system, the rate is higher, ranging from 3.5 - 10%.
 This is because individuals with a compromised immune system generally take Acyclovir for an extended period of time, which increases the risk of developing resistance.